Initial Public Offerings

 While there are some substantial advantages for private companies to have an initial public offering and sell their shares on the open market.
 However, there are also some distinct disadvantages.
 The two must be weighed carefully.

-Private companies, which may have had a small amount of private investors up until that point, have IPOs in order to raise more capital to pay off debt, fund future growth, or to provide capital to fund daily operations at the company.
+Private companies, which may have had a few private investors up until that point, have IPOs in order to raise more capital to pay off debt, fund future growth, or to provide capital to fund daily operations at the company.

 In addition, if the business has a high risk of failure, by offering shares of the company to the public, that risk is spread among many investors, instead of held only by a few private investors and the management team.